kevinallen/waiver_coach/site/README.md

 ### Running the site locally
-If you have PHP 5 on your local machine, you can start a PHP web server from the command line.
-After changing to the site directory, use this command:
+It is easy to start a web server using Python.
+After changing to the site directory in the terminal, use this command:

 ```Shell
 python -m SimpleHTTPServer